rubiety/code_colossus/source/blog/2013-01-13-goals-as-a-programmer-for-2013.markdown

 #### Become a Master at vim

 My editing environment is MacVim (using tabs, with splits within tabs for implementation/test code), and although I can get around in vim quite fluently, there are a lot of advanced vim features I want to learn.
-Seeing Ben Ornstein's talk at RubyConf and his vim fluency has inspired me to learn more.
+Seeing Ben Orenstein's talk at RubyConf and his vim fluency has inspired me to learn more.

 #### Become Comfortable with SublimeText2